-I was born in the back of a truck and had to be resuscitated in the emergency room of the hospital, so my entry into this world literally began with a miracle.
+I was born in a truck on the way to hospital and had to be taken to emergency as soon as we arrived so my entry into this world literally began with a miracle.
 The story of my birth is one I have heard many times over growing up and I have never doubted that my burning desire to serve was a fire that had been ignited on that fateful day.

 Having been born into a Christian family I am fortunate enough to have always known Christ.
 Christ has always been the Head of our family and at the age of 11, during the annual Easter camp held at our village Church in Tonga, I accepted Him as my Redeemer and personal Saviour.
 Words cannot express the overwhelming joy I felt when I finally submitted my all to Him.
 It was on this day that I fully and completely surrendered my heart, mind, body and soul to our Creator and it was also on this day that I confirmed and accepted His call to ministry.

 When my family immigrated to Hawaii in 2007, I found myself in a foreign country with a different language and an unfamiliar culture.
 We had left a comfortable life in the islands only to start all over again with nothing.
 It was disconcerting and felt like a continuous struggle with new challenges and tribulations arising every day.
 In saying this, the Lord always provided and we were never without what we needed.
 The load was always bearable and the tears always sweet as we witnessed again and again that our Lord is a living God and he does not forsake us in our times of need.
 I entered high school when we arrived in Hawaii and soon had dreams of becoming a professional rugby player.
 Even though I had built a strong relationship with the Lord, I realise now that my familiarity with Him had rendered me lazy and I had started to stray from the path I was destined for.